Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 There are various components of search that are separately configurable.

-\&lt;Screenshot with numeric guide\&gt;

 #### Main Settings
 High-level search settings including:

 * **Search form to display** - This is an important configuration, as it is the search form that will be displayed and drives the setup of several other search components.
 * **Limit search results to** - If lower than the repository setting for number of search results returned, this value will restrict search results.
 If higher than the repository search results settings, the repository value will be used.
 In other words, this setting cannot allow for more search results than the repository is set up to return.
 * **Enable type-to-path security** - For each type in the selected search form, a user can indicate a repository folder path (generally the path to the folder being searched) to pull the security setup from.
 Basically, this allows search to use repository folder level security to determine who can perform the configured searches.
 * **Open Content Query Implementation** - Allows queries to be run against a database.
-This should only be set to &quot;Use Native Search APIs&quot;
+This should only be set to "Use Native Search APIs"

 #### Sidebar Settings
 Sidebar settings relate to the left-hand search tools beyond the Advanced Search form.
 The following settings are available for configuration:

 * **Quick Search** - Quick Search leverages Solr full-text indexing in order to allow a user to perform a free-form search against all properties and content.
 This is commonly enabled in addition to property-based Advanced Search.
 * **Saved Search** - For commonly run searches, users can save their entered search terms and execute them with one click for all future searches.
 * **Public Saved Search** - This allows users to make their Saved Searches available to all users that have access to that search.
 An admin group or groups that have the ability to modify public saved searches can also be configured.
-* **Alfresco Enterprise Viewer Search Term Highlighting** - If Quick Search is enabled, and used to search a document's content, that search term will be highlighted in the content when the document is launched in AEV.
+* **Alfresco Enterprise Viewer Search Term Highlighting** - If Quick Search is enabled, and used to search a document's content, that search term will be highlighted in the content when the document is launched in Alfresco Enterprise Viewer.

 #### Attribute Search

-**Search \&gt; Configure Search Modules \&gt; Attribute Search**
+**Search &gt; Configure Search Modules &gt; Attribute Search**

 The Attribute Search section covers the configuration of the property-based search form.
 To configure, for each type in the selected form:

-1. Toggle the &quot;Enabled&quot; switch under Attribute Search Controls
+1. Toggle the "Enabled" switch under Attribute Search Controls
 2. Configure the default sort attribute
 3. Configure sort attribute and order
 4. Configure whether to allow search on all versions, which determines whether all versions or just the current version are brought back in the search results
 5. If search on all versions is allowed, select whether it should be the default method

 #### Search Results
 There are several functional components of search results.

-**Search Results General Table Configurations**
+##### General Table Configurations

-**Search \&gt; Configure Search Modules \&gt; Search Results**
+**Search &gt; Configure Search Modules &gt; Search Results**

 * **Timing Data** - Display timing data on how long the search took to run.
 Additionally, configure time ranges for what a good, medium, and bad response time are.
 * **Object Icon** - Enable the mimetype icon to be displayed next to the object name
 * **Export Via Email** - When enabled users can execute a search and export the results to an Excel spreadsheet that will be emailed to them.
 * **SlickGrid Display Options** - SlickGrid is the dynamic table tool used to display search results.
 You are able to configure 3 different options:

-    * Synchronous Resize - Slickgrid will continually resize the column as you drag, vs, waiting until you stop dragging
+    * **Synchronous Resize** - Slickgrid will continually resize the column as you drag, vs, waiting until you stop dragging
-    * Enable Force Fit in Dual Pane - when selected it will resize all the columns if the table changes size when launching a document in Dual Pane mode (utilized by View All Documents in the Stage)
+    * **Enable Force Fit in Dual Pane** - when selected it will resize all the columns if the table changes size when launching a document in Dual Pane mode (utilized by View All Documents in the Stage)
-    * Enable User Controlled Force Fit - When enabled, users can choose to force all visible columns in the table to avoid having a horizontal scroll bar
+    * **Enable User Controlled Force Fit** - When enabled, users can choose to force all visible columns in the table to avoid having a horizontal scroll bar

-**Search Results Type Specific Configurations**
+##### Type Specific Configurations

-**Search \&gt; Configure Search Modules \&gt; Search Results \&gt; Type Configurations**
+**Search &gt; Configure Search Modules &gt; Search Results &gt; Type Configurations**

 This section dictates the table configurations specific to each search result type, such as columns displayed, linking to stage, etc. For each type configured in the form configure the following:

 1. Search result opt-in features

-1. Show Thumbnails  in Table View- If selected search results in the table view that have a thumbnail will display the thumbnail.
+    1. **Show Thumbnails in Table View** - If selected search results in the table view that have a thumbnail will display the thumbnail.
-2. Enable separate thumbnail view - Will enable a grid-style thumbnail view in addition to the table metadata view.
+    2. **Enable separate thumbnail view** - Will enable a grid-style thumbnail view in addition to the table metadata view.
 This is great for image-based scenarios.
-3. Sort repeating attributes - Repeating attributes appear as comma-separated values.
+    3. **Sort repeating attributes** - Repeating attributes appear as comma-separated values.
 This will sort the comma-separated values alphabetically.
-4. Enable Reset Button - Users can order or hide columns for the search results table, and those local configurations are stored under their user preferences.
+    4. **Enable Reset Button** - Users can order or hide columns for the search results table, and those local configurations are stored under their user preferences.
 Reset clears out search-related user preferences, and resets the look of the table to the default.
-5. Enable standardized table view- When enabled, users can click this view and ALL users will see the exact same table sorted the exact same way.
+    5. **Enable standardized table view** - When enabled, users can click this view and ALL users will see the exact same table sorted the exact same way.

-1. Object Title - Configure which attribute in the table should be clickable.
+2. Object Title - Configure which attribute in the table should be clickable.
-2. Indicator Icons - Configure icons that are displayed next to the Title attribute in the table if the criteria is met for a particular document.
+3. Indicator Icons - Configure icons that are displayed next to the Title attribute in the table if the criteria is met for a particular document.
 The most common scenario this is used for is displaying a lock icon next to checked out documents.
-This scenario is so common that its configuration is mapped to a single button click \&gt; &quot;Add Lock/Key&quot;
+This scenario is so common that its configuration is mapped to a single button click &gt; "Add Lock/Key"
-3. Search result Link Resolver dictates where the user is taken when clicking a search result link.
+4. Search result Link Resolver dictates where the user is taken when clicking a search result link.

-* **Stage** - This is the most common setting, and will open the document or folder in Stage using the [Stage configuration](https://docs.google.com/document/d/1a_4gQkTr_OKVohxXTPqshtNfp_EEk5vJ0NUww-XDmEo/edit?ts=5eeb7e1b#heading=h.7v741c2anwh1) for the given [Trac](https://docs.google.com/document/d/1a_4gQkTr_OKVohxXTPqshtNfp_EEk5vJ0NUww-XDmEo/edit?ts=5eeb7e1b#heading=h.qge3pggzrit) the user is on.
+    * **Stage** - This is the most common setting, and will open the document or folder in Stage using the Stage configuration for the given Trac the user is on.
     * **Stream** - open content stream in new browser tab
     * **Wizard** - Wizard form stage is set up differently from normal content's stage.
-In order for this to work, you must have a specific [Stage configuration](https://docs.google.com/document/d/1a_4gQkTr_OKVohxXTPqshtNfp_EEk5vJ0NUww-XDmEo/edit?ts=5eeb7e1b#heading=h.7v741c2anwh1) for Wizard Forms.
+In order for this to work, you must have a specific Stage configuration for Wizard Forms.
     * **DocViewer** - A Viewer-only option, which excludes all actions/stage details.
-* **External Link** - If configured you will be prompted to enter a base URL and then add in the objectId ${objectId} as a parameter.
+    * **External Link** - If configured you will be prompted to enter a base URL and then add in the objectId `${objectId}` as a parameter.
 This is utilized if you want the search to launch an external application and pass in the objectId.

-1. Search result attributes.
+5. Search result attributes.
 These are the attributes that will be displayed as columns in the search results.
    There are two subcategories when configuring - hidden and visible.
 Visible columns appear immediately upon return of results.
 Hidden columns can be toggled to be displayed per the user's preferences.
 Resetting to default will restore the hidden/visible fields configured in the admin.

-1. Individual document actions
+6. Individual document actions
    These are the actions that appear in the right-click menu of a particular search result.
-The actions are executed on the selected document only (as opposed to [Group Actions](https://docs.google.com/document/d/1a_4gQkTr_OKVohxXTPqshtNfp_EEk5vJ0NUww-XDmEo/edit?ts=5eeb7e1b#heading=h.sy8ptu5er41w)) which can be executed on one or more returned results).
+The actions are executed on the selected document only (as opposed to Group Actions, which can be executed on one or more returned results).

    To configure an action:
    1. Select the action from the list of available actions
    2. Once the action is selected, click the edit icon
    3. The configuration section contains general action configuration, as well as options for the individual action.
 See the Action Configuration section for more details on how to configure specific actions.

 #### Group Actions

-**Search \&gt; Configure Search Modules \&gt; Group Actions**
+**Search &gt; Configure Search Modules &gt; Group Actions**

 Group actions can be executed on one or more search results using the check boxes in the far left column of the search results table to select the desired results.
 Commonly configured group actions are Export Selected Results to Excel Report, Download as Zip, and Bulk Edit Properties.